Sauceforge/Saucery/Saucery.NuGet/README.md

 8. Resolves the next version using `NuGet.Versioning`
 9. Updates the `.csproj` file (preserving encoding and BOM)
 10. Optionally updates `<PackageVersion>`

+### `Directory.Packages.props` pipeline

+1. Recursively enumerates all `Directory.Packages.props` files udner the solution root (skipping `bin`/`obj`)
+2. Applies the global `--exclude-packages` exclusion list (CLI + `saucery.nuget.json`)
+3. For each file, reads any `<SauceryNuGetExclude>` elements and merges them with the global exclusion list
+4. files all `<PackageVersion>` entries, skipping any in the effective exclusion list
+5. Resolves the next version using `NuGet.Versioning`
+6. Updates the file (preserving encoding and BOM)

 ---